openshift/installer/docs/user/openstack/README.md

 openstack role remove --user <user> --project <project> swiftoperator
 ```

+> **Note**
-**Note:** Since Cinder supports only [ReadWriteOnce](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) access mode, it's not possible to have more than one replica of the image registry pod.
+> Since Cinder supports only [ReadWriteOnce](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) access mode,
+> it's not possible to have more than one replica of the image registry pod.

 ### Disk Requirements